Filip Müller: Testimony

 Müller first testified during his hospital recovery.
 His statement was originally published in an obscure Czech collection, but it was reprinted in the 1966 book The Death Factory, written by two other Holocaust survivors, Erich Kulka and Ota Kraus.
 Müller testified at the second Frankfurt Auschwitz trials in 1964.

 Müller sought out a "literary collaborator" in order to write a second version of his testimony.
 That work was published in 1979 with the title Auschwitz Inferno: The Testimony of a Sonderkommando, or in the US Eyewitness Auschwitz: three years in the Gas Chambers.

-Inga Clendinnen notes that it is not an "unblemished account", as one preface suggests, instead with "skillfull placing of uplifting episodes" that are "less well-authenticated" than the first person eyewitness testimony of the gas-chamber killings.
+Müller also testified in the 1985 film Shoah by Claude Lanzmann.

 Death

 After 1969, Müller lived in the West.
 He died in Mannheim, Baden-Wurttemberg on 9 November 2013, at the age of 91.